kinitic013/Personal_Finance/README.md

 npm start
 ```

-The backend will now be running at `http://localhost:5000` (or the port you specified in the `.env` file).
+The backend will now be running at `http://localhost:5000` and Swagger UI is running as `http://localhost:5000/api-docs/`